OpenVoiceOS/community-docs/docs/qs_next_steps.md

 `Hey Mycroft, will it rain today?`

-While there are several default skills installed, there are many more avaliabe to be used.
+While there are several default skills installed, there are many more available to be used.
 The link below will show you how to find and install more skills.

 [Installing Skills](ht_skills.md)

 But wait, there's more!!

-OVOS is highly configurable, and uses a file in either `json` or `yaml` format to provide these options.
+OVOS is highly configurable, and uses a file in either `JSON` or `YAML` format to provide these options.
 While in most cases, OVOS should just work, sometimes you either need to, or want to change some options.

 [OVOS Configuration](config.md)

-OVOS ships with a default TTS (Text to Speech) engine which speaks in the origional `Alan-Pope` voice that Mycroft used.
+OVOS ships with a default TTS (Text to Speech) engine which speaks in the original `Alan-Pope` voice that Mycroft used.
 There are MANY more to choose from.
 The following link will help you choose and configure a different voice for your assistant.

 [Configuring TTS](ht_tts.md)